AtulSinghArora/atulsingharora.github.io/webpage.md

 ## Updates

-At present, I am working on cheat-penalised coin flipping, and fully adversarial self-testing (FAST).
+At present, I am working on three projects: cheat-penalised coin flipping, fully adversarial self-testing (FAST) and one specific aspect of quantum thermodynamics with computationally bounded adversaries.
 Aside from research, I am coordinating Quantum Meets (see below) and leading the effort to [overhaul](https://cqst.iiit.ac.in/staging) our [centre's website](https://cqst.iiit.ac.in).

 ### Chronology
 * Jun 2nd to 4th, 2025. *University of Edinburgh.* Quantum Fringe Event. *Invited Talk.*